tensorflow/tfjs-models/pose-detection/README.md

 convert x and y to [0, 1] range.

-For the `keypoints3D`, x, y and z represent absolute distance in meters in a 1 x 1 x 1 meter cubic space.
-To map the 3D pose to real world size, applications need to get the actual distance, for example between the two hips, and scale accordingly.
-The z is always perpendicular to the xy plane defined as the plane that passes the center of the hip.
+For the `keypoints3D`, x, y and z represent absolute distance in meters in a 2 x 2 x 2 meter cubic space.
+The range for each axis goes from -1 to 1 (therefore 2m total delta).
+The z is always perpendicular to the xy plane that passes the center of the hip, so the coordinate for the hip center is (0, 0, 0).

 The score ranges from 0 to 1.
 It represents the model's confidence of a keypoint.
 Usually, keypoints with low confidence scores should not be used.
 Each application